-Iowa?
+“Iowa?
 I could have sworn it was heaven.”

-Those lines from the movie Field of Dreams resonate with many Iowans, both native and transplanted.
+That famous quote from the movie Field of Dreams resonates with many Iowans, both native and transplanted.
 But beyond our borders, many see us as a “fly over” state, or worse, confuse us with Idaho or Ohio.

-10. Visit an English Castle
+1. Visit an English Castle on Your Iowa Vacation

 The King’s House in Salisbury, England, provided the blueprint for Carl and Edith Weeks’ dream home, nestled in the wooded area of Des Moines’ area known as “South of Grand.”
 Not only did the design of the house come from England, but many of the building materials did as well!

 The Weeks were also avid collectors.
 Art and original tapestries line the walls of their home, while their library includes rare books and documents (including a leaf from the original Gutenberg Bible), medieval armor, and Chippendale furniture.